alwinb/immutable-aatree/README.md

 ## AATree construtor
 Given a comparison function `cmp` for keys,
-`AATree (cmp)` returns an empty AATree object, an object with methods `lookup`, `select`, `insert`, `stream` and `each`.
+`new AATree (cmp)` returns an empty AATree object, an object with methods `lookup`, `select`, `insert`, `stream` and `each`.
 Note that none of these methods mutate their owner object, but return new objects instead.